chaotic-enigma/closing_stock_analysis/README.md

 plotly

 easily obtained by just typing pip install <package_name> on terminal or command prompt
 ```
 Make sure of having the API key which is the core component for obtaing the dataset.
-After installing *quandl* package, by typing
+After installing **quandl** package, by typing

 ```
 df = quandl.get(dataset_that_is_to_be_analyzed, authtoken=your_api_key) #easily dataset can be obtained.
 ```
-The data will be on yearly basis that requires better organising of it. __Better Organisation of the data, better plot__.
+The data will be on yearly basis that requires better organising of it (according to years and months updating it into a dictionary). __Better Organisation of the data, the beautiful plot__.

-## Working
+### Working

 ```
 from test_plot import analyze_close_stock

-analyze_close_stock('provide_the_dataset')
+analyze_close_stock('provide_the_dataset(mostly_quandle_API_call)')
 ```
 and on terminal

 ```
 python file_name.py
 ```
 The graphs will be opened on the browser and by specifing the year and the month, the granted graph of that particular year and month will be plotted.